CarlOwOs/Apolo-COVID-cough-predictor/README.md

 # Apolo-COVID-cough-predictor

-For our idea, models used, steps and results check out our pptx APOLO STYLE BBY! :)
+For a brief overview of our ideas, models used, steps and results check out our pptx